rockettheme/docs/Docs/joomla/templates/g4lexicon/INDEX.md

 ---
-title: Lexicon
+title: Lexicon (Gantry 4 Edition)
-description: Your Guide to Using the Lexicon Template for Joomla
+description: Your Guide to Using the Lexicon (Gantry 4 Edition) Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/!lexicon:Lexicon

 ---